cloud66/help-old/_posts/how-to/2013-09-26-implementing-faye.md

 <p class="lead">Cloud 66 supports Faye, the flexible publish-subscribe messaging system.</p>

 ## Introduction
-Faye is a publish-subscribe messaging system that provides messaging services.
-Please see the  <a href="http://faye.jcoglan.com/" target="_blank">Faye</a> website for more detailed documentation about it.

-At Cloud 66, we recommend running Faye as a [background process](proc_files) on your stack behind a [Thin rack server](thin_rack_server).
+<a href="http://faye.jcoglan.com/">Faye</a> is a publish-subscribe messaging system that provides messaging services.
+At Cloud 66, we recommend running Faye as a [background process](/stack-features/proc-files.html) on your stack behind a [Thin rack server](/web-server/thin-rack-server.html).

 ## Implementation
 We will use four files containing the following commands to accomplish this setup.
 In addition to these, be sure to open the port on which your Faye server is running to the relevant servers.

 #### 1. RAILS_ROOT/.cloud66/deploy_hooks.yml
-[Deployment hooks](deploy_hooks) allow you to take action at various points during a build and/or deployment on Cloud 66.
+[Redeployment hooks](/stack-features/redeployment-hook.html) allow you to take action at various points during a build and/or deployment on Cloud 66.
 This one will run the bash script that we will create in the next step before Rails is installed on your server.

 <pre class='terminal'>
 production: